HaristheAnalyst/FatimaPortfolio/README.md

 ## Analytics Portfolio

-# Call Centre Trends Visualising customer and agent behaviour.
+# Call Centre Trends Visualising customer and agent behavior.
 Creating a comprehensive Power BI dashboard for Claire that reflects various relevant Key Performance Indicators (KPIs) and metrics can provide a clear overview of performance.
 Below, I'll outline the structure of the dashboard, including potential KPIs and metrics:
-1.Overall customer satisfaction Overall calls answered/abandoned
+1. Overall customer satisfaction Overall calls answered/abandoned
-2.Calls by time Average
+2. Calls by time Average
-3.speed of answer Agent’s performance quadrant -> 4.average handle time (talk duration) vs calls answered The above dashboard provides Claire with a holistic view of call center performance, agent productivity,and customer satisfaction.
-It enables her to identify trends, areas for improvement, and top-performing agents.he interactivity and drill-down options empower her to explore data in detail, making informed decisions to optimize call center operations.
+3. Speed of answer Agent’s performance quadrant ->
+4. Average handle time (talk duration) vs. calls answered The above dashboard provides Claire with a holistic view of call center performance, agent productivity, and customer satisfaction.
+It enables her to identify trends, areas for improvement, and top-performing agents. the interactivity and drill-down options empower her to explore data in detail, making informed decisions to optimize call center operations.

 ![](Image/Task2.png)

 # Customer Retention Customer demographics and insights.
-In this Task I perform following KPIs According to Client Requirements
+In this Task, I perform the following KPIs According to Client Requirements
 •	Customers who left within the last month
-•	Services each customer has signed up for: phone, multiple lines, internet, online security, online backup, device protection, tech support, and streaming TV and movies
+•	Services each customer has signed up for phone, multiple lines, internet, online security, online backup, device protection, tech support, and streaming TV and movies
 •	Customer account information: how long as a customer, contract, payment method, paperless billing, monthly charges, total charges and number of tickets opened in the categories administrative and technical
 •	Demographic info about customers – gender, age range, and if they have partners and dependents